Ap3rtur3/vuex-hydra/README.md

 # vuex-hydra

-This Vuex plugin provides a method to initialize your store states with external data.
+**A Vuex plugin to hydrate your Vuex stores with external data.**

+It can be used for decoupled frontends to access backend data without further API requests.
 Store data can be passed directly, read from JSON strings or the window object.

-This makes it easy for backends to pass data into vuex stores.

 ## Setup

-Install the plugin with npm or yarn
+Install the plugin with `npm` or `yarn`
 ```bash
 npm install --save vuex-hydra
 ```